ipspace/netlab/docs/plugins/ebgp.multihop.md

   r2:
 ```

-## Integration with ebgp.utils plugin
+## Integration with bgp.session plugin

-EBGP multihop plugin works together with [](ebgp.utils.md) plugin, but has to be listed after it in the list of plugins:
+EBGP multihop plugin works together with [](bgp.session.md), but has to be listed after it in the list of plugins:

 ```
-plugins: [ ebgp.utils, ebgp.multihop ]
+plugins: [ bgp.session, ebgp.multihop ]

 bgp.multihop.sessions:
 - r1: